GoogleCloudPlatform/Open_Data_QnA/terraform/README.md

         - **Column Embeddings table**: Created only when cloudsql-pgvector is chosen as the vector db.
 This will contain all column meta data and its text embeddings.
         - **Example SQL table**: Created only when cloudsql-pgvector is chosen as the vector db and marked kgq_examples='yes' in tfvars.
 This contains all the known good sqls and their respective text embeddings.
 > [!NOTE]
-> The above mentioned tables are created via the python script [create-and-store-embeddings.py](scripts/create-and-store-embeddings.py)
+> The above mentioned tables in **CloudSQL & BigQuery** are created via the python script [create-and-store-embeddings.py](scripts/create-and-store-embeddings.py)

 > [!IMPORTANT]